-What makes me laugh about cloud erp systems is not only the lack of control, but the lack of control to a point to where even simple software updates require requests to the cloud provider.
+What makes me laugh about cloud ERP systems is not only the lack of control, but the lack of control to a point where even simple software updates require requests to the cloud provider.
 A simple case is when you need to install a software package that requires access to services.
 Even if the software package is complementary software to your core system, your ERP cloud provider may restrict you from installing the software.

 On-Premise ERP: 2 Cloud ERP Systems: 0

 In a more advanced case, what if you are doing development and have to open ports to communicate to external entities?
 While this may sound Star Trekkish, it's the norm for doing business in today's world.
 Documents and data often seamlessly pass between entities with minimal user intervention.
 In order to address these requirements, you may have to present a case to your cloud provider to open a port.
 You have to be prepared that your provider may not respond immediately and can take weeks to address the issue.
 Meanwhile you are losing lead-time on projects and other dependent tasks.

 As Spock once said, “The needs of the many outweigh the needs of the few.”
 Many will need the ability to pass between entities, but few will hold the ability to do so.

 On Premise ERP: 3 Cloud ERP Systems: 0

 Although cloud ERP solutions may have their advantages for some organizations, the potential set-backs could prove counter-productive for highly technical and dynamic organizations.

 One last point at proving the viability of on-premise ERP in today’s world is the frequency in which Apple comes out with a new iOS.
 This is a prime example of the ever-upgrading IT industry.
 If you had to submit a request every time you updated your iPhone, would you do it?